Selective Body Fat Reduction: Myth or Not?

 However a randomized controlled trial from 2023 has shed some light on the subject leading me investigate further.

-In case you feel this is “clickbait”… the principles of fat loss still apply, ie. a calorie deficit, and that doing 5000 sit-ups every day, will not magically get you a “six pack”.
+In case you feel this is “clickbait”… the principles of fat loss still apply, ie. a calorie deficit, and that doing 5000 sit-ups every day, will not magically get you a “six pack” and clear that visceral belly fat.

 What You'll Find Out